bugcrowd/templates/submissions/description/automotive_security_misconfiguration/GNSS_GPS/Spoofing/template.md

-# GNSS/GPS Spoofing

-## Overview of the Vulnerability

 Global Navigation Satellite System (GNSS) and Global Positioning System (GPS) spoofing involves the broadcast of fake GNSS/GPS signals to fake the position of a vehicle, or otherwise make the positioning unreliable.
 An attacker is able to send fake GNSS/GPS signals to the receiver and successfully spoof a vehicle’s position.

 ## Business Impact